Scarlin Hernandez

-Scarlin Hernandez is a Dominican-American astronautical engineer and empowerment speaker.
+Scarlin Hernandez (born 1991) is a Dominican-American astronautical engineer and empowerment speaker.
 She worked as a spacecraft engineer for NASA’s James Webb Space Telescope at the Space Telescope Science Institute in Baltimore, MD.
 Testing the ground systems that will direct and control the telescope once it has been launched into space is a crucial aspect of her job as a spacecraft engineer.

 Early life and education

 Hernandez was born in the Dominican Republic and moved to Brooklyn, New York, at the age of four.
+She didn't know English prior to moving to Brooklyn, and she was raised in poverty.
 She grew up in Baltimore, MD, and attended high school at Baltimore Polytechnic Institute.

 In 2013, she earned a degree in computer engineering from Capitol Technology University in Laurel, Maryland, supported by a full scholarship from the National Science Foundation.
 She also began to pursue astronautical engineering in her studies while at Capitol.
+She was the first person in her family to graduate college.
 She also started a chapter of the Society of Women Engineers and served as secretary and later president.

 While in college, she completed an internship at the NASA Goddard Space Flight Center, where she was part of the ground control system team for the Tropical Rainfall Measuring Mission satellite, which operated from 1997-2015.
 She also helped start a Society for Women Engineers chapter at her college and progressed to the President position her senior year.